How Unicount works

 In Estonia, a limited company is known as an OÜ so you’ll see those legal letters at the end of your company name, which is the equivalent to ‘LTD’ in many other countries.

-I entered my preferred name into the box and have discovered that no one else is using that name, although there are some companies with similar names.
+I entered my preferred name into the box and discovered that no one else is using that name, although there are some companies with similar names.
 In this case, a judge in Estonia would need to rule about whether there is likely to be confusion between your chosen name and the names of any companies or trademarks that already exist.
 If the name does get rejected then you can apply again through Unicount using a different name at no extra cost.

 I could start my search again, but I’ve decided that there is no reasonable cause for confusion here with the other companies listed.
 So I’ve clicked on ‘try to register this name anyway’.